jbachorik/spring-petclinic/scripts/jmeter/readme.md

 ## Structure
 ### JMeter Test Plan
-* The JMeter load generator is driven by [pet_clinic.jmx](pet_clinic.jmx) test plan which is paremeterized in regard of the target server.
+* The JMeter load generator is driven by [pet_clinic.jmx](pet_clinic.jmx) test plan which is parameterized in regard of the target server.
 * The test plan goes over a number of requests a regular user would make and executes them in random order as quickly as possible.
 * Currently, the number of distinct requests is hard-coded but it is possible to make it completely dynamic based on the available data.
 * The test plan simulates 2 concurrent users.